andreirawan97/react-dev-stockbit/readme.md

 This is the answer for my coding test for React Dev in Stockbit (Bibit)

-LogicTest folder contains the answer of the first question (Grouped anagram)
+logic-test folder contains the answer of the first question (Grouped anagram)

+movie-list folder contains the answer of the second question